redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Russian scale, Koba adopted, with secret satisfaction, a name with a Russian ending which expresses his master quality -- hard as steel.
 Rupert called Cromwell's men "Ironsides."
-Augustin Robespierre drew his brother Maximilian's attention to the young Bonaparte as "an iron soldier."
+Augustin Robespierre drew his brother Maximilien's attention to the young Bonaparte as "an iron soldier."
 Stalin did not wait for anybody to confer his metallic pseudonym.